bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 ## Heads Up

-Next week you will introduce ORMs, more specifically Sequelize.
+* Next week you will introduce ORMs, more specifically Sequelize.
+BE VERY CAREFUL NOT TO GO TOO IN DEPTH.
+There are a ton of components that make Sequelize work, but much of it is boilerplate that doesn't need much explanation.

+* THIS IS TOUGH STUFF!
+Tell your class to not feel discouraged if there are concepts that they can't nail down completely.
+Tell them to try their best, but to speak with you or a TA if they're unsure of anything.

 ## Resources